ShotaKu/AndroidAppDev/README.md

 # AndroidAppDev Repository
 This repository is for store android project which I create in "Android application development".

+Each week directory have `MEMO.md` file for lecture note which summize each week lecture.

 ## Index
 * [LentBorrow](https://github.com/ShotaKu/AndroidAppDev/tree/master/LentBorrow)
     1. Term project files